 lead to reverence of God?

 This was the condition in Paul's day, but it is obvious that Paul referred to the division that was based on physical

-requirements (genealogy, the Law, circumcision, etc.) and not so much man's division of the second temple.
-At
+requirements (genealogy, the law, circumcision, etc.) and not so much man's division of the second temple.
+At any

-any rate, in Christ , all walls, no matter what type they are, have been broken down.
-Mankind is no longer divided
+rate, in Christ , all walls, no matter what type they are, have been broken down.
+Mankind is no longer divided but

-but united into a new humanity or a one new man in Christ who is all and in all.
-In God's plan of saving all
+united into a new humanity or a one new man in Christ who is all and in all.
+In God's plan of saving mankind, there

-mankind, there is no longer Jew and gentile or any other designation, for that matter.
+is no longer Jew and gentile or any other designation, for that matter.
 One new man, one body!
+That's it!

 For He Himself is our peace, who made both groups into one and broke down the barrier of the dividing wall,